 Reference: Knowledge management at WHO C Bailey 2005, World Health Organization

-View the Department of Health Knowledge Management e-learning on After Action Reviews
+View the NHS Knowledge Mobilisation Framework Module on After Action Reviews